HazimNabil/flavor-craft/README.md

-Absolutely, here's the updated README file with the attribution for the Food Recipe App UI Kit, formatted exactly as you requested:

 ## Flavor Craft - Your Recipe Organizer and Inspiration

 Flavor Craft is your one-stop shop for exploring and managing delicious recipes.
 With Flavor Craft, you can: